chriscaragianis/sublate_self/_posts/2015-06-10-automating-APCS.md

 We're going to assign five points on this problem, but we are going to do it differently.

-*I'm going to get teacher-y here, bail on this section if you must.*

-Good teachers assess diverse aspects of performance.
-It's good practice to value all parts of creating an artifact, so that students with diverse skills can see success in different ways.
-So, penmanship counts.

-On the other hand, this can get out of hand.
-Especially if you have a target number of points, or have a task that is difficult to parse into discrete "jobs".
-What we have with this scoring guide is a bit of *partial credit creep*.

 The problem is a straightforward code kata.
-The scoring guide seems like it's trying to extract more computer science knowledge than the problem can really support.
-I propose we write tests for a variety of cases, from the trivial to the edge, and assign a point for each one.
+I feel comfortable not overthinking this.
+The current scoring guide is geared toward functionality, so I propose we write tests for a variety of cases, from the trivial to the edge, and assign a point for each one.
 In this way we will have a score that measures the amount of desired functionality present in the solution.

-We'll normalize the results for five points in the following way
+Normalize the results for five points in the following way

   - 1 point for having the tests run (No points if the tests don't run: it's a non-answer)